Most modern baritone guitars are designed with heavy metal guitarists in mind.

 And the ESP LTD Viper 201B was designed with metal musicians in mind.
 Just like every other guitar in the Viper series, it bears a modified version of the classic Gibson double-cutaway SG body shape.
 They even named this shape the Viper.

 It’s not just the look.
 The pickups, the mahogany body, the great ergonomic features that make it super useful for playing in the higher fret areas.
 They all make this a heavy metal monster.
+And you know it’s great value, coming from LTD, ESP’s budget subsidiary and one of the top Japanese guitar brands for heavy metal.

 - Classic ESP LTD Viper body shape that resembles the Gibson SG